dmidlo/histdata.com-tools/docs/data-quality/report-compatibility.md

 publish-safe: timestamp and row-position evidence is allowed, while absolute paths, credentials, complete quote rows, and raw row excerpts are not.

+## Cross-Series Fingerprint

+Fingerprint runs may include optional `metadata.cross_series_fingerprint` using `histdatacom.cross-series-fingerprint.v1`.
+The bounded runtime equivalent is `fingerprint_cross_series`.
+Group and pair lists are deterministic and expose complete limit/truncation metadata.
+Group rows contain publish-safe target axes, symbol membership, timestamp-grid and coverage-range summaries, topology and cache provenance counts, and bounded return-correlation results.
+Consistency samples may include `series_id`, `period`, `row_id`, `source_row_number`, and `event_seq`, but never absolute paths or raw quote rows.

+This is a compatible optional v1 report addition.
+Consumers that do not use run-scoped fingerprints can ignore both keys.

 ## Golden Fixtures

 Representative payload fixtures live under